Space week day 1: Brain health in space - stress and inflammation.

 Understanding these effects is crucial not only for safeguarding astronaut health but also for ensuring the success of long-duration space missions, such as trips to Mars, colonization, and beyond.

-Ongoing research aims to identify reliable biomarkers that can predict the onset of brain-related issues in astronauts, allowing for timely interventions.
 By combining various techniques like neuroimaging, blood tests, and neurocognitive assessments, scientists hope to develop a comprehensive system for monitoring astronauts’ brain health throughout their missions.

 About the scientific paper: